KirkDCO/pdb-secondary-structure-2022/README.md

 ----

+*Update 23.02.04*

+The data associated with the 6M12 structure was found to lack protein sequence, SST-3, and SST-8.
+This only appears to affect the 2022-12-17-pdb-intersect-pisces_pc30_r2.5.csv file.
+This is likely due to an error with DSSP's calculation of secondary structures and there is not verification in the current code to catch this error.
+To reproduce the entire dataset minus this one protein would require downloading all PDB structures and rerunning the code.
+Instead, the single line with the error was removed using `grep -v 6M12 2022-12-17-pdb-intersect-pisces_pc30_r2.5.csv > temp.csv`.
+The `temp.csv` file was checked and copied over the original file.

 *Update 23.01.22*

 After finding that the ss.txt file I had downloaded in August 2022 actually dated to July 2020, and not being able to find a substitute for the ss.txt file, I wrote new code to derive the sequence and secondary structure files myself.